-Classes can be scheduled between 8am and 8pm, Monday to Friday with one non-attendance day each week, which can change each semester.
+Classes can be scheduled between 8am and 8pm, Monday to Friday, 3-4 days per week, which can change each semester.

 Students can expect to be on campus for a minimum 20 hours per week.
 Semester breaks will be scheduled into the timetable.

 This course includes a minimum 400 hours of clinical placement, which may be arranged for you during the semester or during semester breaks.
 Clinical placements will be arranged at locations across Victoria.
 All students must be available during these periods.